krunalmiracle/PGTA_ASTERIX/README.md

 # Decerix UPC
-PGTA PROJECT 1 ASTERIX (All-purpose structured EUROCONTROL surveillance information exchange)
+Decerix UPC is an ASTERIX decoding software aimed at reading ASTERIX (All-purpose structured EUROCONTROL surveillance information exchange) CAT10 and CAT21 messages and providing a user friendly interface to visualize the data and run simulations.
+This project is made by PGTA students from UPC.